mikkohei13/havistin/readme.md

 ## Soon
 - Fetch
     - Sanitize file names, so that they can be used as get param
+    - User userid as part of filename instead of pluscode, which should only be coupled with the email
     - Test
         - Several recipients -> Parses the file ok
         - No attachment -> Skips the email